hairizuanbinnoorazman/blog/content/posts/movingToHugo.md

 However, nowadays, there is a growing number of tools available.
 One for which is Hugo which is the one being used to write this blog right here.

-Here are some of the others and their links:
+Here are some of the others that I'm kind of looking into and their links:

 - Hugo
   https://gohugo.io/